 Eh, that’s not really my style.

 So, to be clear.
 It’s me!
 Jeff Pearlman!
 I’m the New York Times best-selling author of eight books.
-My latest release, “Football for a Buck: The Crazy Rise and Crazier Demise of the USFL,” hits stores Sept.
-11, 2018 and is available now in myriad places.
+My latest release, “Football for a Buck: The Crazy Rise and Crazier Demise of the USFL,” comes out in paperback Sept.
+2019 and is available now in myriad places.
 I am a former Sports Illustrated senior writer, a former ESPN.com columnist and a former staff writer for Newsday and The (Nashville) Tennessean.
 I write a weekly column for The Athletic, and contribute to a whole bunch of places, ranging from Bleacher Report to the Wall Street Journal to Sports Illustrated to CNN.com.
 I also co-host the Two Writers Slinging Yang podcast as a solo artist.
 I’m a habitual blogger, an addicted Tweeter and a guy who knows how lucky and fortunate he is to make his career as a writer/author/Tom Cruise lookalike.
 There are plenty of people in this world who hate their jobs; hate starting the day; hate what they do and dream of retirement.

 That’s not me.
 I’m the luckiest guy in the world.
 I do what I love.